shaileshrathod128/shaileshrathod128/README.md

 ## 🏆 About Me

-🔹 Full-Stack Developer with expertise in **Gutenberg Blocks, React, Next.js, Angular, Node.js, TypeScript, and Magento 2**
+🔹 Full-Stack Developer with expertise in **Gutenberg Blocks, React, Next.js, Angular, Node.js, TypeScript, and Magento 2, and Blockchain development (smart contracts, Web3 integrations, DeFi, and NFT marketplaces)**

 🔹 Experienced in **AI/LLM integration**, including **RAG pipelines, embedding models, and LLM fine-tuning using LoRA, QLoRA, and Hugging Face Transformers**